 That’s where things fall apart for 1971 Mopar cars.
 The E bodies did quite poorly against Camaro/Firebird and Mustang/Cougar.
 The B and C bodies seem to have done well until you see that the basic Chevrolet had 988,938 sales, the Pontiac had 346,061, the Oldsmobile had 349,724, and so on.
 At Ford, the basic Ford counted up 836,416 sales, and the Pinto added 340,756, and so on.
 The midsized Fairlane/Torino alone added 345,131 sales to the Mopar B-bodies’ total 294,874 midsize sales.

 This doesn’t even count the popular little Pinto or Vega, the Gremlin, Corvette, etc.—just direct equivalents.
 Chrysler did sell imported small cars, but they barely registered on sales charts; the Plymouth Cricket, Simca 1204, and Dodge Colt were all attempts to bring in their “foreign” cars.
 The Cricket and Colt, one made by Rootes Group (fully owned by Chrysler) and one by Mitsubishi (partly owned by Chrysler), were both launched in late 1970.
-The Cricket found 27,682 buyers in 1971, respectable but nothing like the small Chevy or Ford, or even the small AMC; the Chevette had 399,510 sales, and the Vega had 345,161.
-We don’t have 1971 Colt sales, but the Ford Pinto managed 340,756 sales and the AMC Gremlin had 73,636.
-This was a massive market Chrysler really did not play in.
+The Cricket found 27,682 buyers in 1971, respectable but nothing like the small Chevy or Ford, or even the small AMC.
+We don’t have 1971 Colt sales, but the Chevy Vega hit 345,161 sales, Ford Pinto came close at 340,756 sales, and the AMC Gremlin had 73,636.
+This was a large part of the market, and Chrysler really did not participate much in the US.

 The big vans, called B-Vans (B for second series, not for “Big”), had just been launched in August 1970, replacing the popular A-vans.
 1971 U.S. sales of the new B-vans, possibly including some remaining A-vans, was 159,055 (model-year production, shown in the chart below, was considerably higher).
 Unusually, Dodge dominated the van market.